simonen/obsidian/LINUX 1/SERVICES/Managing Systemd Targets.md

 #### Wants

-*Wants* in Systemd define which units Systemd wants when starting a specific target Wants are created as directories when using the **systemctl enable** command, containing wants as symbolic links to the services that need to be started
+*Wants* in Systemd define which units Systemd wants when starting a specific target Wants are created as directories when using the `systemctl` enable** command, containing wants as symbolic links to the services that need to be started
-**/etc/systemd/system/**: contains the **wants** dirs of different targets
+`/etc/systemd/system/`: Contains the **wants** dirs of different targets
 #### Managing Targets

 The **\[Install]** section of a unit file defines the target in which a service should be started